-Cisco Unified Communications System 9.x incorporates an Enterprise License Manager (ELM) that administers software licenses based on users rather than devices.
-Customers purchase user licenses and add them to the ELM application.
-The ELM application then collects requirements from all the applications, aggregates them, and compares them with the total available entitlements.
+Cisco Unified Communications System 9.x incorporates an Enterprise License Manager (ELM) that administers software licenses.
+Customers purchase licenses and add them to the ELM application.
+The ELM application then collects requirements from all the applications, aggregates them, and compares them with the total available licenses.